Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) through grant number \mbox{409673/2022-6} and by the National Institute for Science and Technology of Quantum Information (INCT-IQ) under Grant number \mbox{465469/2014-0}.
+This work was supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) through Grant No. \mbox{409673/2022-6}, by the National Institute for Science and Technology of Quantum Information (INCT-IQ) under Grant No. \mbox{465469/2014-0} and by the National Institute of Science and Technology for Applied Quantum Computing (INCT-CQA) under Process No. \mbox{408884/2024-0}.
 Computational resources were provided by the Centro Nacional de Processamento de Alto Desempenho em São Paulo (CENAPAD-SP).
-E. P. M. Amorim thanks J. Longo for her careful reading of the manuscript.
+E.P.M.A. thanks J. Longo for her careful reading of the manuscript.